syncfusion-content/winui-docs/winui/Cartesian-Charts/Overview.md

 ---
 layout: post
-title: About WinUI Cartesian Chart control | Syncfusion
+title: About WinUI Chart control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI Cartesian Chart(SfCartesianChart) control with key features and more.
+description: Learn here all about introduction of Syncfusion WinUI Chart(SfCartesianChart) control with key features and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# WinUI Cartesian Chart Overview
+# WinUI Chart (SfCartesianChart) Overview

 The [WinUI Cartesian Chart]() provides a perfect way to visualize data with a high level of user interactivity that focus on development, productivity and simplicity of use.
 Chart also provides a wide variety of charting features that can be used to visualize large quantities of data, flexibility of binding data and user customization.